shambhavisivan/cs-ui-components/cs-grid/README.md

 Features
 --------------

-Besides the standard set of features you'd expect from any grid:
+Besides the standard set of features you'd expect from any grid cs-grid includes:

 * Column Interactions (resize, reorder, and pin columns)
 * Pagination